 Map Pages with high-detail MapCreate map of an urban area loaded on the MMC.
-At left, arterial streets appear at the 4 mile zoom range, with a few Point of Interest icons visible.
-Center, numerous dots representing Points of Interest are visible at the 2 mile range, along with minor streets.
-Right, at the 0.4 mile zoom, you can see an interstate highway with an exit, major and minor streets as well as Point of Interest icons.
+Arterial streets appear at the 4-mile zoom range (left) with a few Point of Interest icons visible.
+Numerous dots representing Points of Interest are visible at the 2-mile range (center) along with minor streets.

+At a 0.4-mile zoom (right), you can see an interstate highway with an exit, major and minor streets as well as Point of Interest icons.